PaaS API Docs

 Upon registration, the user will have to provide basic information on the business and details of the business representative so that necessary KYB checks can be conducted.
 In order to run KYB on the sender, you will have to:

-1. Collect and send the required user and business representative information to Machnet
+2. Collect and send the required and information to Machnet

 User KYB is conducted using the following basic information.